 The stories of the Muslim prophets are generally used for legalistic purposes, either to support Muslims or to tear them down.
 I would like us to take a step back from these dos and don’ts and to see the Muslim prophets as benchmarks or a mirror devoid of imperfection that can help us human beings see our various imperfections and reflect on our human struggles, to see and question afresh.

-I have begun writing this book, and have many sections about the lives of the prophets and how their stories connect to the contemporary world.
+I have begun writing the following books, and have many sections about the lives of the prophets and how their stories connect to the contemporary world.
 I hope to make the prophets relatable to the readers by sharing stories of how they embraced and faced their all-too-human struggles.

 In this project, it’s important for us to connect all our wounds together: The wounds of the prophets; the wounds of the Native Americans; the wounds of slavery, Jim Crow, and racism; the wounds of the disabled; the wounds of domestic violence.
 We have to recognize and seek out the wounds in our society, both as the oppressed and as the privileged, and sometimes as both.
 The prophets’ stories can help us see into this complex landscape, and help us see how coexistence, too, is a shared, universal experience.